This [digital] Temple Is A Safe Space

 Translated by John Raffan

-Prehistory and the Miinoan-Mycenaean Age
+Prehistory and the Minoan-Mycenaean Age

 The Neolithic and Early Bronze Age